zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

 - **ZENML_JWT_SECRET_KEY**:
     This is a secret key used to sign JWT tokens used for authentication.
-If not explicitly set, a random key is generated automatically by the server and stored in the server's global configuration.
+If not explicitly set, a random key is generated automatically by the server on startup and stored in the server's global configuration.
 This should be set to a random string with a recommended length of at least 32 characters, e.g.:

      ```python
      from secrets import token_hex